flowtoolz/CloudKid/README.md

   * Transforming errors of type `CKError` into readable errors that can be displayed
   * Providing a meaningful result type for change fetches
   * Logging errors exactly where they occur for debugging (instead of [only propagating them through promises](https://github.com/PromiseKit/CloudKit))
-  * Providing and consistently using one serial iCloud `DispatchQueue` to avoid race conditions
   * Detecting save conflicts and providing a meaningful conflict type for conflict resolution
   * Producing a timeout error in case CloudKit operations don't respond